unkn-s0urc3/unkn-s0urc3/README.md

 5. Network Requests: REST API integration using RestSharp.

+<h2 align="left">⚙️ Java:</h2>

+1. Desktop applications: Developing applications with graphical interfaces using JavaFX or Swing.

+2. Database work: Setting up database connections, writing SQL queries, using libraries for interacting with databases (JDBC, Hibernate), and processing data in applications.

+3. Web development: Creating web applications using Spring and Spring Boot, as well as writing RESTful APIs.

+4. Task automation: Writing scripts and programs to automate various tasks, including file processing and working with APIs.

 <h2 align="left">⚙️ Python:</h2>

 1. Desktop applications: Developing applications with graphical interfaces using PyQt.